chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Cutting Edge CS Powering Beautiful DX.md

 console.log(personInfo.nameLength); // 12
 ```

-But calling `personInfo.nameLength()` like this looks awfully familiar: it’s the same as the class method version we might have used before we had native getters!
+But calling `personInfo.nameLength()` like this looks awfully familiar: it’s the same as the class method version we might have used before we had native getters.
 We’re back to where we started, in other words.

 The values a function uses are only evaluated when the function is invoked, whether the function in question is a standalone function, a class method, or a getter.
 If we have a *chain* of getters (or methods or functions), none of them will be reinvoked until the one at the end of the chain is.
 We won’t evaluate any of the values they reference until we access a getter which uses them.
 As a result, any time we evaluate a getter, we’ll always get an up-to-date version of all the values involved.
 We can add some logging to the getters in `PersonInfo` to see how this behaves: